mahssan750/Customer-Churn-Prediction/README.md

 > Trained and evaluated on the [UCI Online Retail dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail) — 397,924 real UK e-commerce transactions from 4,338 customers.

-  ## if not familiar with ML concepts pelase skip Model Comparison and head to " What these numbers mean for the business "
+  ## Please **If not** familiar with ML concepts pelase skip Next table and head to " What these numbers mean for the business "
 #### Model Comparison — Hold-Out Test Set

 | Model | CV AUC | Test AUC | Avg Precision | Precision | Recall | F1 | Train Time |